 - My goals are aligned with the organization’s top priorities for this year.

-The second thing that probably hits you is that for people to achieve great things, their goals must require them to learn new skills and leave their comfort zone.
+The second thing is that for people to achieve great things, their goals and objectives must require them to learn new skills and leave their comfort zone.
 This is quite the opposite of what SMART Goals tell us (i.e. goals should be achievable and realistic, etc.).
-And once again, using a correlation analysis, we found that the question about achievable goals (i.e. “My goals are achievable with my current skills and/or knowledge.”) had no meaningful correlation with achieving great things.
+And this is exactly what goal-setting theory would recommend that we do.

 If we pause here for a minute, we’ve just learned that the typical processes for setting goals that companies have been using for decades are NOT helping employees achieve great things.
 And, in fact, the type of goal setting we SHOULD be doing (assuming we actually want our employees to achieve great things) is pretty much the OPPOSITE of what organizations have been doing for the past few decades.

-If your people don’t have to learn new skills and don’t have to leave their comfort zone to achieve their goals, those goals probably won’t drive greatness.
+And statistically, to achieve greatness, a goal also has to be bigger than ourselves.
 We have to identify whose lives will be enriched by our goals.
 And those goals had better be absolutely necessary (and also aligned with our organization’s top priorities) or they just aren’t going to help employees achieve great things.

-HARD goals are:
+HARD Goals are:

 - Heartfelt — My goals will enrich the lives of somebody besides me— customers, the community, etc.